Outsider (Three Days Grace album): Singles

 The band released the first single with two promotional tracks to back the album's release.
-"The Mountain" was released as the first single on January 25, 2018 and was accompanied by a music video.
-This single was followed by the album's title track, "I Am an Outsider", on February 16, 2018.
+"The Mountain" was released as the lead single on January 25, 2018 and was accompanied by a music video.
+The song peaked at number one on the US Mainstream Rock chart.
+"I Am an Outsider" was released on February 16, 2018 as a promotional single from the album.
 "Right Left Wrong" was released as the third and final song to promote the album on March 2, 2018.
 On June 12, "Infra-Red" was released as the band's second single from the album.
+The song topped the US Mainstream Rock chart.
 On November 13, 2018, the band released the album's opening track, "Right Left Wrong", as the third single for radio airplay.
+The song reached number one on the US Mainstream Rock chart.